openwdl/wdl/versions/development/SPEC.md

 Given 3 String parameters `input`, `pattern`, `replace`, this function replaces all non-overlapping occurrences of `pattern` in `input` by `replace`. `pattern` is a [regular expression](https://en.wikipedia.org/wiki/Regular_expression) that will be evaluated as a [POSIX Extended Regular Expression (ERE)](https://en.wikipedia.org/wiki/Regular_expression#POSIX_basic_and_extended).

-Note that regular expressions are written using regular WDL strings, so backslash characters need to be double-escaped.
+Regular expressions are written using regular WDL strings, so backslash characters need to be double-escaped.
 For example:

 ```wdl
 String s1 = "hello\tBob"